 The family names Lannister and Stark are thinly veiled references to the Wars of the Roses, a civil war in England fought between the houses of Lancaster and York.
 There are also similarities to the way the Scottish clans used to vie for power - the Lannisters are very Campbell-like.
 The Red Wedding was based on the Black Dinner, and there is even a place in Scotland called Wester Ross.

-The Free Cities are similar to the city-states of medieval Italy, and derive their languages and culture from the Valyrian Freehold, a Rome analogue.
+The Free Cities are similar to the city-states of Greece and Medieval Italy, and derive their languages and culture from the Valyrian Freehold, a Greco-Roman analogue.
 Braavos is even a City of Canals like Venice, although it is influenced by Amsterdam as well.
 Like Medieval Florence, much of its power comes from a powerful Bank.

 In a more literal sense, the statue of the Titan of Braavos is the counterpart to the Colossus of Rhodes and of the Statue of Liberty, Braavos having been founded by people fleeing the Valyrian Empire.